On the Mediating Field in a Conformally Transformed Einstein Equation

 For $r\ll{r_{s}}$, the static term dominates and can be shown to play a fundamental role in defining its astronomical value

-The cosmological constant can be determined theoretically once we know the analytical expression for the mass of the universe.
-It is well known that the Hoyle-Carvalho relation~\cite{Carvalho1995} gives a theoretical estimation for the mass of the universe, where they had shown that the mass of the universe can be determined using only microscopic quantities.
-In addition, D. Valev pointed out that, using dimensionality arguments only, the Hoyle-Carvalho relation can be derived~\cite{DValev2014}
+Given an expression for the mass of the universe, the cosmological constant can then be analytically determined.
+The Hoyle-Carvalho relation~\cite{Carvalho1995} provides a theoretical estimation for the mass of the universe using only microscopic quantities.
+D. Valev later pointed out that, using dimensionality arguments, the Hoyle-Carvalho relation can be approximated~\cite{DValev2014}